2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

     melting_temp <- ""
   }
 ```
 Voila!
 We have created the code to calculate the melting temperature of our PCR primers!
 Before we wrap this project there are a couple more things we need to think about before finishing.
 We should include the G-C content percent in our code.
 The G-C percentage in a sequence is import for scientists to know.
 Like the melting temperature, G-C content can change the properties of the primer.
-Furthermore, we can add more data points that we think will be useful for scientists to know about there PCR primer, like the length of the annealing sequences.
+Furthermore, we can add more data points that we think will be useful for scientists to know about their PCR primer, like the length of the annealing sequences.

 ```r
   # save the length of the annealing sequences to a variable